adambreland/cpp-as_components/README.markdown

 through appropriate methods calls.

 ### Application server testing with `test::TestFcgiClientInterface`
-The client-side of the FastCGI protocol is primarily implemented by HTTP servers.
-This presents a problem when performing unit tests on FastCGI application servers: without a component which implements the client-side of the FastCGI protocol, tests must submit FastCGI requests and receive responses through an intermediary HTTP server.
+The client side of the FastCGI protocol is primarily implemented by HTTP servers.
+This presents a problem when performing unit tests on FastCGI application servers: without a component which implements the client side of the FastCGI protocol, tests must submit FastCGI requests and receive responses through an intermediary HTTP server.
 Such an intermediary complicates test development and interpretation.

-`TestFcgiClientInterface` implements the client-side of the FastCGI protocol!
+`TestFcgiClientInterface` implements the client side of the FastCGI protocol!
 It facilitates the development of unit tests for FastCGI application servers by providing a high-level interface to the FastCGI request-response cycle.
 It also handles and exposes invalid FastCGI response records.